Use your Back button to return to the previous page

 https://www.tripadvisor.co.uk/ This one also looks good, although I haven't used it because I never go anywhere!

-The Morrich Stud is situated about two miles from the A9 and 35 miles north of Inverness, near the historic town of Tain in Easter Ross.
+The Morrich Stud is situated about two miles from the A9 and 35 miles north of Inverness, about two miles south of the historic town of Tain in Easter Ross.

 Although only 2 miles from the A9, the stud is not easy to find without directions.